 These are the stories of the CoDominium, the mega-state formed by the American-Soviet alliance which dominates Earth during the twenty-first century.

-The chronological order of these books:
+The chronological reading order of these stories is as follows:

 The War World Stories

 As I mentioned above, the tales in the War World books are in a complicated order.